nayan-tech/nayan-blog/source/_posts/android_dark_theme.md

 ![Light Mode-Dark Mode](/blog/Android/android_dark_theme/dark_theme_3.png)

-### 3. Allow users to change the app’s theme
+### 3. Allow users to change the app’s theme programmatically

-Use the following code in your Activity to change the night mode:
+Use the following code in your Activity to change the app mode between dark and light.

 ```kotlin
 button.setOnClickListener {